ananafrida/comp-333-3-frontend/README.md

 ## Feature Implementation

-In addition to the required CRUD operations, we have implemented the following feature: [Describe the feature you implemented and how to use it.]
+In addition to the required CRUD operations, we have implemented the following feature:

-## Team Contribution

-Please provide an estimate of how much each team member contributed.
-For example, "50/50" or "60/40".
-This helps us understand the distribution of work.

-- Team Member 1: Anan Afrida (90%)
-- Team Member 2: Nishant Aggarwal (10%)
+- Filter functionality.